Farad078/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **13. Being unique is better than being perfect**
 *A script that takes in list of words as input and prints only words that appear once.*

+**14. It must be in that file**
+*Display lines containing the pattern "root" from the file /etc/passwd*